dorfman2/nightly_octopi_restart/README.md

 cd nightly_octopi_restart/
 ```

-3. Fill in your API key and IP address into the config.py file.
+3. Using an editor of your choice, fill in your API key and IP address into the config.py file.

 4. Make the script executable